lblaka/ipo-success-prediction/README.md

 # Results

+As aforementioned, the difference between my two models is Model 2 includes Month 7 Avg Change.
+For each dataset, I ran a Gridsearch for both Random Forest and XGBoost classifiers to find the optimal hyper parameters.
+Tested the hyper parameters, and found that Random Forest performed better for the first dataset, and XGBoost performed better for the second dataset.

+For model validation, I focused on how precise my model was at predicting successes our of the total amount of times it predicted successes (macro precision score).

 Model 1 Results:
-The Random Forest Model was accurate at predicting postives (successes) 77% of the time:
+On the unseen data, the Random Forest Model was accurate at predicting postives (successes) 75.4% of the time:

 ![model1](https://user-images.githubusercontent.com/59107548/139172606-c3d5e797-a978-4555-952e-64f5beed3b36.png)

 Model 2 Results:
-The XGBoost Model was accurate at predicting postives (successes) 77% of the time:
+On the unseen data, the XGBoost Model was accurate at predicting postives (successes) 62.9% of the time:

 ![model2](https://user-images.githubusercontent.com/59107548/139172623-ff6b4bda-debb-45e5-845e-0fd03547a89f.png)